Active learning with physics-informed neural networks for optimal sensor placement in deep tunneling through transversely isotropic elastic rocks: Introduction

-In this study, we explore the use of PINNs to reconstruct the displacement field and learn the constitutive parameters of the rock mass, while simultaneously optimizing the placement of convergence and extensometer sensors to enhance the model’s performance.
+Thus, in this study, we leverage the computational paradigm of PINNs to both reconstruct the displacement field around a deep tunnel and determine the constitutive parameters of the rock mass from sparse and noisy measurements, while simultaneously optimizing the placement of convergence and extensometer sensors.
+To efficiently acquire new observations, an active learning strategy is implemented to sequentially query and label the measurements that are expected to most significantly improve model performance.
+To this end, the PINN is trained using dropout as a stochastic regularization technique \cite{srivastava2014dropout} which enables epistemic uncertainty estimation at inference time through Monte Carlo dropout \cite{gal_dropout_2016} and allows the model to query sensors in regions where predictions are least confident.
+The proposed approach aims to align with traditional observational methods and to support decision-making during the excavation phase by providing near real-time model parameter updates.

 To illustrate the approach, we focus on a host rock that exhibits an elastic transversely isotropic behavior.
+In the field of tunneling, this constitutive model has been successfully used for grounds exhibiting a strong anisotropic behavior and for characterizing the instantaneous response of the rock mass.
+A synthetic dataset is generated using the high-fidelity finite element code MOOSE \cite{permann2020moose}.
 For such behaviors, it is worth emphasizing that analytical solutions to the problem of a cavity subjected to a biaxial far field stress have been derived in the past from the complex variable theory \cite{lekhnitskii_theory_1964}.
-The displacement field was expressed in the form of integer series for unlined \cite{hefny_analytical_1999} and lined \cite{bobet_lined_2011} circular tunnels, and for tunnels of any cross-sectional shape (using conformal mapping techniques) \cite{tran_manh_closed-form_2015}.
+For example, the displacement field was expressed in the form of integer series for unlined \cite{hefny_analytical_1999} and lined \cite{bobet_lined_2011} circular tunnels, and for tunnels of any cross-sectional shape (using conformal mapping techniques) \cite{tran_manh_closed-form_2015}.
 Those analytical solutions assume that the constitutive parameters are known.
 Back-analysis approaches have also been proposed.
 For the cavity expansion problem, Kolymbas et al. \cite{kolymbas_cavity_2012} suggested an approximate solution to estimate the material constants, while Vu et al. \cite{vu_semi-analytical_2013} developed a semi-analytical solution to model displacement and stress fields around a tunnel section and to calculate constitutive parameters of the rock from convergence data.
-The data-driven approach developed in the present study leverages the mesh-free nature of PINNs to solve the inverse problem from scattered and noisy displacement measurements.
-To efficiently acquire data, an active learning strategy is implemented to sequentially query and label the measurements that are expected to most significantly improve model performance.
-In particular, the PINN model is trained using dropout as a stochastic regularization technique \cite{srivastava2014dropout}, which enables uncertainty quantification at inference time by performing Monte Carlo dropout \cite{gal_dropout_2016}.
-In addition, a synthetic dataset is generated using the high-fidelity finite element code MOOSE \cite{permann2020moose}.

 The remainder of this manuscript is organized as follows.
 Section \ref{sec:theoretical_background} presents some theoretical background on PINNs and introduces the excavation problem in transversely isotropic elastic grounds in the form of non-dimensional equations.
 Section \ref{sec:AL} details the model and formulates the active learning strategy developed in this study to best acquire the training data.
 Section \ref{sec:results} discusses the results obtained from a case study with several querying strategies, and demonstrates the effectiveness of the proposed approach using small, scattered, and noisy data.
 Finally, in Section \ref{sec:Conclusion}, conclusions are drawn, and perspectives for future research are presented.